 But these stories always end the same way.
 Sooner or later our beloved companions depart from us.
 They share our space and our lives for a time and then are gone, leaving an aching void.
 It always comes too soon.
 And if I ever get the chance to meet God, I’m going to ask Him: Why?
 Why a hundred and fifty years for a tortoise, a charmless lump, but only fifteen or so–if we’re lucky–for our dogs, these nearly perfect beings, so joyful, so intensely aware, and so very, very alive?

 After a mercifully brief final decline, with her favorite persons lingering nearby, Princess quietly left this life and went to wherever it is that sentient beings in this Universe go at the end of their physical run.
 I returned her to the earth at a favorite backyard spot, a place shady in summer, sunny in winter, with a good breeze most days.
 As dreadful tasks go, it went tolerably well.
 Recent soaking rains had softened the usually brick-hard soil so that it yielded easily to my labors.

 I have become unreasonably good at burying dogs.
 This is a skill I would very much rather not have.
-I blame my handyman Steve and his brother Ernest, who years ago taught me the proper technique: Loosen first with the pick, come in after with the shovel, swing high and follow through on the roots.
+I blame my handyman Steve and his brother Ernest, who years ago taught me the proper technique: Loosen first with the pick, swing high and follow through on the roots, come in after with the shovel.
 I finished the grim deed in record time, and they would have been proud of me.
 Would have been because both are gone now themselves, Steve succumbing to a dumb-luck freak accident, Ernest following a few months later.
 Broken heart, near as anyone could tell.
-I wonder sometimes if, perhaps, from some infinitely distant yet close-by vantage point they, and a certain tough and resilient little chow dog, watched it all and approved.
+I wonder sometimes if, perhaps, from some infinitely distant yet close-by vantage point they, and a certain tough and resilient little chow dog, watched and approved.